kwart/test-app/README.md

 MvnQuery fetches a Maven repository index and queries it.
 By default it uses Maven Central repository index and the index data are stored to `${HOME}/.mvnquery`

+The artifacts returned by the query are listed by default in format `groupId:artifactId:version:packaging:classifier`.
+If you want to see the `lastModified` timestamp in the result use `-t` program parameter.
+Then the output format is `groupId:artifactId:version:packaging:classifier:lastModifiedTimestamp`

 ## Quickstart

 Print help.